SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 Evernote is only useful if you use it systematically.
 It also works way better if you use for everything.
 So for us, we don't use work docs for internal purposes, we put it all into Evernote. _(I don't understand that last line.
 Actually I am a little fuzzy on the whole paragraph and what it really means.)_

-You should also be aware that with the free version of the Evernote app you can only sync 2 devices at a time. _(You could just mention this on your bulleted list above when you mention its features.)_
+You should also be aware that with the free version of the Evernote app you can only sync 2 devices at a time.

 ### Alternates to Evernote